isabella232/customdpp/CONCEPTS.md

 ![The relationship of SR and DPP](pics/SRDPP.png)

+### DPP pipeline and its builders

 The DPP service is essential a display post processing pipeline.
 The display post processing pipeline is composed by a sequence of display format builders.
-Each builder corresponds to a display format feature, such as *ITN*, *capitalization*, and *profanity masking/removal*, etc..
+Each builder corresponds to a display format tasks, such as *ITN*, *capitalization*, and *profanity masking/removal*, etc..

 *Inverse Text Normalization (ITN)*

-A feature to convert the text of spoken form numbers to display form.
+To convert the text of spoken form numbers to display form.
 For example,
 > `"I spend twenty dollars" -> "I spend $20"`

 *Capitalization*